mrkn/streamlit-julia-call/README.md

 This is an extension to Streamlit that enables calling Julia from Streamlit applications.

+## Demo application

+The simple demo application is available in the [streamlit-julia-call-demo](https://github.com/mrkn/streamlit-julia-call-demo) repository.

 ## Installation

 Currently, this hasn't been published to any public package repositories.